October 21, 2023Review Recipe

 Beef sheet pan nachos are definitely a family favorite in my house and make for an easy weeknight dinner.

-We make a nacho bar on the dinner table and add Spanish rice, fresh salsa and guacamole along with this white queso dip in small bowls.
-Then we put the whole pan in the middle and everyone gets to serve themselves.
+Then we put the whole pan in the middle, and everyone gets to serve themselves.

 IN THE FREEZER: We don’t recommend trying to freeze nachos.
 The chips and toppings would end up soggy once thawed.